attaswift/Deque/README.md

 ## Compatibility

-`Deque` on the `master` branch is compatible with Swift 2.2.
+`Deque` on the `master` branch is compatible with Swift 3.0.
-Preliminary support for prerelease versions of Swift 3 is available on the `swift3` branch.

 ## Note on Performance

-As of Swift 2.2, the Swift compiler is not yet able to specialize generics across module boundaries, which puts a considerable limit on the performance achievable by collection types imported from external modules.
+As of Swift 3.0, the Swift compiler is not yet able to specialize generics across module boundaries, which puts a considerable limit on the performance achievable by collection types imported from external modules.
 (This doesn't impact stdlib, which gets special treatment.)